kenza12/Projet12/README.md

 ```

 This command logs out the current user by deleting the stored JWT token and associated data.
 This will effectively end the user's session.

+## User Menu

+Upon successful login, users are presented with a menu tailored to their department.
+Below is a detailed description of the menu options available for each department, the information required, and the actions performed by each option.

+**General Menu Options**

+These options are available in all department menus:

+- **List All**
+    - **List Clients:** Displays a list of all clients.
+    - **List Contracts:** Displays a list of all contracts.
+    - **List Events:** Displays a list of all events.
+    - **Return to Main Menu:** Returns to the main menu.

+- **Logout**
+        Logs out the current user and deletes the stored JWT token.

+- **Quit**
+        Exits the application.

+**Gestion Department Menu**

+- **Manage Collaborators**
+    - **Create Collaborator:** Prompts the user to enter collaborator details such as username, password, email, name, and department.
+Creates a new collaborator.
+    - **Update Collaborator:** Prompts the user to enter the collaborator ID and new details to update an existing collaborator.
+    - **Delete Collaborator:** Prompts the user to enter the collaborator ID to delete an existing collaborator.
+    - **Return to Main Menu:** Returns to the main menu.

+- **Manage Contracts**
+    - **Create Contract:** Prompts the user to enter contract details such as client name, total amount, amount due, and signed status.
+Creates a new contract.
+    - **Update Contract:** Prompts the user to enter the contract ID and new details to update an existing contract.
+    - **Return to Main Menu:** Returns to the main menu.

+- **Manage Events**
+    - **Update Event Support Contact:** Prompts the user to enter the event ID and new support contact details to update the support contact for an existing event.
+    - **Filter Events:** Allows the user to filter events based on criteria such as events with no support contact, by client, date range, location, or attendance.
+    - **Return to Main Menu:** Returns to the main menu.

+**Commercial Department Menu**

+- **Manage Clients**
+    - **Create Client:** Prompts the user to enter client details such as full name, email, phone, and company name.
+Creates a new client in the system.
+    - **Update Client:** Prompts the user to enter the client ID and new details to update an existing client.
+Only the commercial contact associated with the client can perform this action.
+    - **Return to Main Menu:** Returns to the main menu.

+- **Manage Contracts**
+    - **Update Contract:** Prompts the user to enter the contract ID and new details to update an existing contract.
+The user can update contracts for the clients they are responsible for.
+    - **Filter Contracts:** Allows the user to filter contracts based on criteria such as unsigned or unpaid contracts.
+    - **Return to Main Menu:** Returns to the main menu.

+- **Manage Events**
+    - **Create Event:** Prompts the user to enter event details such as contract ID, event name, start and end date, location, attendees, and notes.
+Creates an event for one of their clients who has signed a contract, if the user is authorized.
+    - **Return to Main Menu:** Returns to the main menu.

+**Support Department Menu**

+- **Manage Events**
+    - **Filter Events:** Allows the user to filter events based on criteria such as events assigned to the user, by client, date range, location, or attendance.
+    - **Update Event:** Prompts the user to enter the event ID and new details to update an existing event.
+Only the support contact associated with the event can perform this action.
+    - **Return to Main Menu:** Returns to the main menu.